Jessica-forwardedu/pxt-fwd-edu/gr3-wind-lvl1.md

 ## Step 1
 Look at our coding workspace below.
 We have three sets of code blocks here.
 What do you notice is different about each of the ``||fwdSensors:on dial1 turned difference||`` blocks?

-~hint What did that do?
+~hint What does this mean?
 - One block is for clockwise direction
 - One block is for counterclockwise
 - One is for pushing down on the dial